 Up-to-date investor information, including stock and financial updates, events and presentations, shareholder services, annual reviews and FAQs.

 The Brae Alpha platform and facilities act as host for the underlying South Brae Field, as well as the adjacent Central Brae and West Brae fields.
-The North Brae and East Brae are gas condensate fields hosted by the Brae Bravo and East Brae platforms, respectively.
+North Brae and East Brae are gas condensate fields hosted by the Brae Bravo and East Brae platforms, respectively.